Introduction to Remote Work & Collaboration

 1. Fully remote teams

 When a company doesn’t have any central offices and everyone works from home, on the road, or from office spaces, you have a fully remote team.
-While this setup can have challenges, it also has its advantages.
+While this setup can have challenges, it also has its perks.
 Namely, being “remote first” means you can create processes and technologies that facilitate the needs of remote employees from day one.

 “After 14 years as a fully remote company, we’re convinced a distributed environment isn’t just good for our employees.
 It’s also one of the key reasons we’ve been so successful as a company.”